 Working from home has become more popular over the last 10 years, something the author can vouch for as an IT professional who has been working from home for more than 6 years.
-However, in 2020 and 2021 the number of people needing to work from home during lockdowns has grown exponentially.
+However, over the last couple of years the number of people needing to work from home has grown exponentially.
 Many small businesses especially are now realising that actually, this business model is one that really works.
 Why pay thousands for office premises when you don’t need to.

 What has caught many small businesses out is having to find ways of running their line of business desktop applications from remote locations when trying to connect and run an application over a VPN isn’t tenable.
 It’s just too slow.
 The saviour for many firms is adopting Desktop-as-a-Service, running the corporate desktop applications on cloud hosted servers and connecting over the internet, enabling employees to work from anywhere.